qiboteam/qibolab/doc/source/main-documentation/platform.rst

 The container structure is specifically engineered to match the typical roles in the superconducting qubits.
 However, this is just a structured collection for ease of access.
-Notice how the channels (described in the previous section) only retain the information related to their operations, but not directly to the role they play in any experiment.
+Notice how the channels (described in the section above) only retain the information related to their operations, but not directly to the role they play in any experiment.
 In this sense, the names above are just established as a convention, but they introduce no limitation to the way the :class:`qibolab.Qubit` is used (see the note below).